elxgy/elxgy/README.md

 ## [Centipede:](not public rn)

-Local codebase analyzer, indexes your whole codebase locally and uses a bunch of search methods to retrive the most relevant information given your question/search and passes to local model(like the IBM granite, which is small and light) for it to help you understand the codebase faster.
+Local codebase analyzer, indexes your whole codebase locally and uses a bunch of search methods to retrive the most relevant information given your question/search and passes to local model(currently using free gemini api for prototype) for it to help you understand the codebase faster.

 ## [PokeCord:](not public rn)